Library and Information Skills

 The Physical Sciences Library is the main library for IMPACS students, and contains the main collecitons for Mathematics, Physics and Computer Sciences, as well as a number of Periodicals.
 It is situated on the top floor of the Physical Sciences Building.

-Thomas Parry Library is situated on Llanbadarn Campus, and houses the collections for Law and Criminology, Imformation Studies, and Management and Business.
+Thomas Parry Library is situated on Llanbadarn Campus, and houses the collections for Law and Criminology, Imformation Studies, and Business.
 Also here are core journals for all three subject areas in the Thomas Parry library stack and a number of reference only resources, including the European Document Centre and the children's collection.

 Finding resources, as well as some tips on the type of materials to read, are covered in more detail in the What to read and how to find it guide.